-The government-wide financial statements (see pages 14 - 15) describe functions of the Library that are principally supported by taxes and intergovernmental revenues (governmental activities).
+The government-wide financial statements describe functions of the Library that are principally supported by taxes and intergovernmental revenues (governmental activities).
 The governmental activities of the Library reflect the Library's basic services, including materials collections, reference and readers' services, programming, interlibrary loan, and outreach services.